mateuszjurewicz/notes_public/Machine Learning.md

 ## Normalizing Flows

 Normalizing flows are a representation learning technique, comparable to VAEs and GANs.
 In simple words, normalizing flows is a series of simple functions which are invertible, or the analytical inverse of the function can be calculated.
-For example, f(x) = x + 2 is a reversible function because for each input, a unique output exists and vice-versa whereas f(x) = x² is not a reversible function.
+For example, f(x) = x + 2 is an invertible function because for each input, a unique output exists and vice-versa whereas f(x) = x² is not an invertible function.
 Such functions are also known as bijective functions.
 These series of functions are applied to some random variable $z$, which is e.g. sampled from some $\mathcal{N}(\mu, \sigma)$ (learned Normal distribution, parameterized by the 2 learned params), allowing for $z$ to have interesting shapes:

 <img src="img/normalizing_flow.png" alt="Logarithm Plots" style="height: 400px; background-color: #FFFFFF"/>